CSCfi/pebbles-deploy/Using_deployment_container.md

 # in another terminal, this will launch a shell in the already running container
 $ dcterm pebbles-devel-3
 ```
+To start a development version of the container with Pebbles repositories, including `pebbles-deploy`, mounted from
+your laptop, use `dcterm-dev` alias.

 ## Provisioning and configuring